Iowa beginning farmer tax credits and loan programs

-Eligible projects include land, machinery, equipment, breeding livestock, or farm improvements.
-Funding is available for up to 30 percent of the project cost, up to $150,000 with interest rate equal to one percent above FSA’s Beginning Farmer loan rate, fixed the first five years, then adjusted to one percent above the FSA rate at that time, with a 10-year balloon payment.
+Eligible projects include land, machinery, equipment, breeding livestock or farm improvements.
+Funding is available for up to 30% of the project cost, up to $200,000 with interest rate equal to the Wall Street Journal Prime Rate as of January 1st of the current calendar year; rate to be fixed for the 10 years.

 Beginning Farmer Tax Credit Programs (BFTC)

 This tax credit program provides an incentive to lease to a beginning farmer in order for the asset owner to receive a tax credit to reduce their state of Iowa income taxes.Agricultural Assets Transfer Tax Credit